Snowy River: 1990s–2000: Increased awareness

 By the 1990s, the reduced flows in the Snowy River became a major environmental concern in Victoria, New South Wales and across Australia.
 After the scheme was built downstream flows were insufficient to keep the channel clear of vegetation or move sediment in the stream bed.
 Salt water intrusion extended seven to ten kilometres up the estuary and outdoor recreational activities were curtailed along the lower reaches of the river.

-This period of increased awareness of the impacts of water diversions lead to the Snowy Water Inquiry, which looked at options to improve the health of the Snowy River.
+This period of increased awareness of the impacts of water diversions led to the Snowy Water Inquiry, which looked at options to improve the health of the Snowy River.
 The key outcomes of the Snowy Water Inquiry was an initial agreement to increase environmental water releases to the Snowy River below Jindabyne by 15% and the Snowy Montane Rivers.

 These series of staged flow targets (up to 28% of mean annual natural discharge) were set for the Snowy River below Jindabyne, with these dependent on water savings in the Murray and Murrumbidgee River catchments.
 The targets included 15% by 2009 and 21% by 2012.